-Sample Solicitation Templates on "Sample Documents" web page of OGC Purchasing Council web site (UT Authentication required)
+Sample Solicitation Templates on "Sample Documents" web page of OGC Contracting & Procurement Practice Group website (UT Authentication required)

 6.4 Planning for Contract Preparation

 Just like other contract management processes, the Institution should plan for drafting of the contract.
 A common practice is to include a draft of the applicable OGC (or Institution) contract template in the solicitation or to use an OGC solicitation template that includes UT standard terms and conditions.
 This allows a respondent to make an offer with knowledge of the proposed contractual terms and conditions.